skellis46/finger-pointing-moon/case-for-support.md

 3. _Unforgettable_ exhibition (as detailed in Development Plan) (DEV)
 4. _The Un/knowable Body_ exhibition (also detailed in Development Plan) (DEV)
 5. Scholarly article on epistemic proxies (RES)
-6. Lexicon of epistemological "findings and failures", published online
+6. Lexicon of epistemological "findings and failures", published online (RES)
 7. Video essay that collates and articulates key concerns/findings of entire research project (RES)
 8. Two series of 8 episodes of podcast (DEV): Series 1: limits of knowledge; Series 2: limits of language
 9. Initiate and support Discourse forum (see Development Plan) (DEV)